paigeshin/SwiftUIAdaptiveKit/README.md

 # Warning

-If you want to use this
+If you want to use this, you must initialize AdaptiveKit.
+Otherwise, unexpected behaviour will occur.

 # Examples

 ### `.adaptiveFontSize()`

-View Modifier proportionally resizing based on the height by default
+View Modifier proportionally resizing based on the height by default.

 ```swift
 Text("Hello")